 Offering the Sacrifice (Qurbani)

-Those who can afford it perform the ritual of sacrificing an animal (such as a sheep, goat, cow, or camel) as an act of obedience to Allah.
+Those who can afford it perform the ritual of sacrificing an animal (such as a sheep, goat, cow, or camel) as an act of obedience to Allah (SWT).
 People distribute the meat from the sacrificed animal among family, friends, and the less fortunate.
 This is the most important factor in Eid al Adha Traditions.

 Click on the link to learn more about how to perform Sacrifice in Eid ul Adha.